nick-nachos/aueb.cs/foss/phonegap/README.md

 Then you will need to install the platform specific tools/APIs in order to be able to build and deploy to your device (Android/iOS)

-For Android:
+##### Android

-1. Download and install the [android sdk].
+1. Download and install the [Android SDK].
 You don't need to download Android Studio, the standalone API will suffice.
 2. Create the environment variable ANDROID_HOME and assign it to the path of the Android SDK folder
 3. Run the Android SDK Manager ([sdk-home]/tools/android) and install:
     * Android SDK tools